 This education compares and contrasts the roles of population screening and case finding in the diagnosis of dementia.
 Cognitive assessment tools are outlined and their respective roles and features described.

 This education discusses the development of an overall management plan for a patient with dementia.
 Primary and secondary prevention of dementia are included and risk management as part of the overall management strategy explored.

-Recognising and managing Behavioural and Psychological Symptoms of Dementia (BPSD) and physical comorbidities in dementia
+Dementia in primary care: Recognising and managing behavioural and psychological symptoms (BPSD) and physical comorbidities